Third Covid wave in India may peak in early Feb: IIT-Kanpur study | Health

 In their study, the researchers used data from countries such as the US, UK, Germany, and Russia that are already facing the third COVID-19 wave.

-They modeled the daily data of cases in these countries to predict the impact and timeline for the third wave in India.
+They modelled the daily data of cases in these countries to predict the impact and timeline for the third wave in India.

-The study also used the data from the first and second waves in India, considering the number of cases concerning time.
+The study also used the data from the first and second waves in India, considering the number of cases with respect to time.

-The model forecasts India's third wave of COVID-19 to peak at the beginning of February 2022.
+The model forecasts India's third wave of COVID-19 to peak in the beginning of February 2022.

 ''The cases start rising around 15 December 2021 and the peak of the third wave will occur on Thursday, 3 February 2022," they wrote in the research paper.